kgrid-objects/cpic-collection/docs/readme.md

 #### Genotype to Phenotype

-Currently, the following genes' phenotypes can be determined based on their diplotypes by the respective knowledge objects, as included in the cpic-kit.
+Currently, the following genes' phenotypes can be determined based on their diplotypes by the respective knowledge objects.

 1. [CYP2C19](https://library.kgrid.org/#/object/99999%2Ffk4mc97w0h)